Rh Typing using Tube Method

 Introduction

-Apart from the ABO blood group system, the Rh blood group system is also important because anti-RhD can cause hemolytic transfusion reactions (highly immunogenic) and are normally IgG, thus able to cross the placenta and lead to hemolytic disease of the newborn (HDN).
+Apart from the ABO blood group system, the Rh blood group system is also important because anti-RhD can cause hemolytic transfusion reactions (highly immunogenic) and are normally IgG.
+Anti-RhD is able to cross the placenta and lead to hemolytic disease of the newborn (HDN).
 The Rh blood group system was discovered in 1939 by Karl Landsteiner and Alexander Wiener.

 While routine ABO Rh test often focuses on the RhD antigen, also known as the “D” positive or negative status, there’s a whole world of Rh typing waiting to be explored.
 Beyond D, several other Rh blood group antigens like C, c, E, and e play crucial roles in blood compatibility.
 Antibodies against these antigens can cause hemolytic reactions if incompatible blood is transfused.
-Luckily, commercially available reagents like anti-C, anti-c, anti-E, and anti-e can help identify these additional Rh phenotypes.
+Luckily, commercially available reagents like anti-C, anti-c, anti-E, and anti-e can help identify these additional Rh phenotypes through Rh typing.

 Rh typing can be performed using various techniques, including tube agglutination tests and gel card tests.
 While tube tests were the traditional method, gel cards have become increasingly popular due to their ease of use, speed, and improved sensitivity.